edthedev/edthedev.github.io/slides/btaa.md

 + Introducing CICD brought time-to-remediation down from months to minutes.
 + This is the backbone of all the proactive tools.
++ ...The best solutions require experience with IAM, QA, and Static Code Analysis.

 ---